Robert Lieberman

 Robert Lieberman (July 16, 1947 – July 1, 2023) was an American film and television director.

+Early life

+Lieberman was born on July 16, 1947, in Buffalo, New York, and was raised in a working-class family; his father was a door-to-door salesman.
+He attended the State University of New York at Buffalo.

 Career

 Lieberman founded the commercial production company Harmony Pictures and directed close to two thousand commercials.
 He received many Clio nominations and won 29.
 Lieberman in 1980 was the first winner of the DGA Award for Best Commercial Director.
 He was nominated another three times for the DGA Award and in 1996 won his second award.
 He also directed one film with Akshay Kumar called Speedy Singhs starring Camilla Belle and Vinay Virmani.

 Personal life

 Lieberman was married from June 27, 1990, to June 7, 2001, to actress Marilu Henner; the divorced couple had two children, Nicholas Morgan and Joseph Marlon.
 He also has two children, Erin and Lorne Lieberman, from his first marriage.
-Lieberman married former model Victoria Peters in 2010.
+Lieberman married former model Vicki Peters, also known as Victoria Pwters, in 2010.

 Illness and death

 Robert Lieberman died of cancer in Los Angeles on July 1, 2023, at the age of 75.